RubixML/Housing/README.md

 - The Gradient Boost regressor is an ensemble learner that uses Regression Trees to fix the errors of a *weak* base estimator
 - Gradient Boost can handle both categorical and continuous data types by default
 - Data science competitions are a great way to practice your skills

+### Next Steps
+Have a look at the Gradient Boost [documentation page](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) for a full description of the hyper-parameters.
+Then, try tuning those parameters for better results.
+Another way to achieve better results is by filtering noise samples or outliers from the dataset.
+For example, you may want to filter out extremely large and expensive houses from the training set.

 ## Original Dataset
 From Kaggle: